Phylliida/ioi-circuit-listing/README.md

 See [Replace names](#replace-names)
 Layer 39 Representations are Linear, 1-3 compatible with each other, 4-5 not compatible with 1-3.

-Conv has no way of distinguishing 5 from 3 (can't attend back far enough), so some earlier layer does this
+Conv has no way of distinguishing 5 from 3 (can't attend back far enough), so some earlier layer does this.
+Alternatively could be artifact of method

 # Layer 39